Rustan-ISAKOV/HorizDropDownMenu-Anim/README.md

 1.Hera there is a graphic element of Database Web Interface:

-- Animation Horizontal DropDown Menu
+- Animated Horizontal DropDown Menu